hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="kvv2undeleteversions"></a>
 # **KVv2UndeleteVersions**
-> void KVv2UndeleteVersions (string path, KVv2UndeleteVersionsRequest kVv2UndeleteVersionsRequest, string secretMountPath = null)
+> void KVv2UndeleteVersions (KVv2UndeleteVersionsRequest kVv2UndeleteVersionsRequest, string path, string secretMountPath = "secret", TimeSpan? wrapTTL = null)

 Undeletes one or more versions from the KV store.